idealab-isu/de-la-mo-v2/README.md

 git read-tree --prefix=autofiber/ -u autofiber_branch
 ```

+If git complains about the `read-tree` command then the directory may already be linked, especially if autofiber already exists, so you can continue.

 Now, if there is an update to autofiber we can switch to the autofiber branch and pull from autofiber_remote.
 Initially,
 you may need to commit the new autofiber package before you can merge or else the package might appear in a weird place.